top of page

 -then slowly integrate the skills into use in real-life situations

--remember to come to a place where you can tolerate and survive a crisis while accepting in a non-judgmental way, oneself and one’s situation
+It takes time to come to a place where you can tolerate and survive strong emotions and accepting yourself and the situation in a non-judgmental way.